-fund controller ASR Dutch Science Park Fund
+junior fund manager ASR Dutch Prime Retail Fund

 Fund organisational chart

 Investment and Asset Management

 Asset Management deals with the operational aspects of the Portfolio, covering areas such as strategic asset planning, marketing and development, lettings and asset improvements.
 The team is responsible for managing the Portfolio, including overseeing and approving property budgets, making recommendations on leases, investments and divestments, and maintaining relationships with key tenants.
 Asset Management works closely with Property Management to maximise income and returns from the Assets.